 John Firman and Ann Gila, following the psychosynthesis tradition of Roberto Assagioli (1973), say no, this is not part of being human.
 The “anxious estrangement” that most people today feel is not normal but unnatural (The Primal Wound, 1997, p.
-2).
-It is the result of a violation in early life that results in broken relationship to parents, others and the world.
-More deeply it is the missing connection to Ultimate Reality or the Ground of Being.
+2; see also Nancy Verrier).
+It is the result of a violation in early life that results in a broken relationship to parents, others, and the world.
+More deeply, it is the missing connection to Ultimate Reality or the Ground of Being.
 The primal wound is:

 In The Primal Wound (1997), Firman and Gila describe the method of getting in touch with one’s primal wound.
 They ask participants first to identify a compulsive behavior in their personal or professional lives, an addiction to substances, people or behaviors.
 Then participants are asked to imagine themselves in a situation where they feel the urge to take up the addiction.
 They are urged to plumb the depths of that feeling and get to its core.